-This page covers guidance related to 2019-20 data submission via WISEdata.
+This page covers guidance related to 2019-20 and 2020-21 data submission via WISEdata.
 While some pieces of guidance, such as the attendance section, apply to both public and Choice schools, public schools are the primary target audience.
 Refer to the DPI Parental Choice Program page for more specific information on Choice schools and COVID-19 changes.
-When guidance for the 2020-21 school year is available, it will be added to this page.

-- Public schools and private schools participating in the Choice program which closed buildings to students are not required to report attendance data to DPI during the period of the health emergency closure per the DPI communication on 3/24 stating: “The department will not be requiring school districts to report attendance during the period you are closed for this public health emergency, regardless of whether you are offering instruction.
+- For the 2019-20 school year, public schools and private schools participating in the Choice program which closed buildings to students are not required to report 2019-20 school year attendance data to DPI during the period of the health emergency closure per the DPI communication on 3/24 stating: “The department will not be requiring school districts to report attendance during the period you are closed for this public health emergency, regardless of whether you are offering instruction.
 Locally, if you choose to continue to take attendance, you have the latitude to determine how to do so, but that information will not need to be reported to DPI.”

 - This means actual and possible days of attendance will be reduced by the length of the building closure, i.e., the last possible day of attendance for WISEdata purposes would have been the last day in March that a building was open.